INWTlab/r-docker/README.md

 ```
 docker build \
     --pull \               # tries to pull new versions of the image in 'FROM'
     -t tmp \               # the image gets the 'tag': 'tmp'
     <path/to/Dockerfile> \ # e.g. '.'
   && docker run \
     --rm \                 # remove container when run is completed
     -it \                  # interactive session, i.e. that we can stay in a console
     --network host \       # so that the process has the same IP as the host
     tmp                    # the name of the image -- reference to the 'tag'
 ```

-These commands will build and then try to execute the command defined in the `CMD` in your `Dockerfile`
+These commands will build and then try to execute the command defined in the `CMD` in your `Dockerfile`.

 ## Use cases